Explore Philippines' Island Paradise

 Lake Sebu

-Activities: Visit Seven Falls and zipline over the waterfalls, cruise around Lake Sebu, and experience T'boli tribal culture.
+Activities: Visit Seven Falls, zipline waterfalls, cruise Lake Sebu, experience T'boli culture.

 Accommodation: Lakeside inns, eco-lodges.